Blind and Buried Vias

 Blind and buried vias are used to connect between layers of a PCB where space is at a premium.
 A Blind Via connects an outer layer to one or more inner layers but does not go through the entire board.
 A Buried Via connects two or more inner layers but does not go through to an outer layer.

 - Blind and Buried Vias add considerably to the cost of a PCB.
 They should only be used when absolutely necessary.
-To help designers of tight boards, we offer via holes down to 0.15 mm in our pooling services and down to 0.10 mm as a non-poolable option.
-These need minimum outer layer pad sizes of 0.45 mm and 0.40 mm respectively.
+To help designers of tight boards, we offer via holes down to 0.10 mm in our pooling services.
+For more information on minimum hole and copper pad sizes please see our PCB Design Guidelines – Drilled Holes page.

 How a Multilayer PCB is Built.